scicloj/scicloj.github.io/content/en/blog/jointprob-202309/index.md

 * basic familiarity with the R programming language
 * some background in probability & statistics (say, a first intro course in a college or university)
 * basic familiarity with computing discrete probabilities and expectations and with Bayes formula
+* basic knowledge of calculus, specifically the notion of integral

 None of these are strictly required, but this kind of background would help one in appreciating the notions presented.